Rahm birdies last 2 holes to win US Open at Torrey Pines - WTMJ

 “Look, it’s frustrating.
 It’s disappointing,” Oosthuizen said .”I’m playing good golf, but winning a major championship is not just going to happen.
 You need to go out and play good golf.
 I played good today, but I didn’t play good enough.”

 Only two weeks ago, Rahm was on the cusp of another big win.
-He had a six-shot lead at the Memorial after 54 holes, only to be notified as he walked off the 18th green at Muirfield Village that he had a positive COVID-19 test and had to withdraw.
+He tied the 54-hole record at the Memorial and had a six-shot lead, only to be notified as he walked off the 18th green that he tested positive for the coronavirus and had to withdraw.

 Worse yet, his parents had flown in from Spain to see their new grandson, and Rahm was in self-isolation and couldn’t be there for a special moment.